 Will my insurance or HSA / FSA / HRA pay for this?
+Possibly.
 Check the details of your policy.
-You may need to get a “letter of medical necessity” from your care provider, and likely will need to make multiple attempts to seek reimbursement.
+You may need to get a “letter of medical necessity” from your care provider, and likely will need to make multiple attempts to seek reimbursement, which may or may not cover the entire fee.
 Unlike a medical provider, I do not at this time directly bill your insurance company, nor do I have preexisting relationships with health insurance providers at this time.
-Florida Medicaid is required to pay for doulas, and I am currently exploring the opportunity to become a Sunshine Health (FL Medicaid) provider to facilitate payment for clients with Medicaid.
-With an HSA/FSA, doula fees are generally covered, and the process may be as simple as swiping your HSA/FSA card.
+I am currently exploring the opportunity to become a Sunshine Health (Florida Medicaid) provider to facilitate payment for clients with Medicaid.
+With an HSA/FSA, doula fees are generally allowed, and the process may be as simple as swiping your HSA/FSA card.

 Will you barter or trade?
-Maybe.
-Assuming I am in a position to accept bartering opportunities and I truly want or need your services or products anyway, bartering can be an option to cover a significant portion of the fee.
+If I am in a position to accept bartering opportunities and I truly want or need your services or products anyway, bartering can be an option to cover a significant portion of the fee, excluding your deposit.
 In bartering arrangements, I require your services to be completed and/or goods to be completely supplied by 37 weeks gestation, and also require an additional contract which must be signed and notarized in the presence of witnesses.
 Please expect me to ask for references and other evidence of your workmanship, professionalism, and quality if I am willing to entertain such an offer.